 An S1G STA that sets the STA Type Support subfield in a transmitted S1G Capabilities element to 0 or 1, as described in 10.44c.7 (S1G BSS type and STA type), shall set the PV1 Frame Support subfield in the S1G Capabilities element to 1.
 An S1G STA that sets the STA Type Support subfield in a transmitted S1G Capabilities element to 2 may set the PV1 Frame Support subfield in the S1G Capabilities element to 0.

 An S1G STA shall not transmit PV1 MPDUs with the Type subfield equal to 0, 1 or 3 to a peer STA unless the PV1 Frame Support subfield of the S1G Capabilities element received from the peer STA contained a value of 1.
-An S1G STA with dot11ShortMACHeaderOptionImplemented equal to true should transmit PV1 MPDUs with the Type subfield equal to 0, 1 or 3, to a peer STA from which it has received an S1G Capabilities element with PV1 Frame Supported subfield equal to 1.
+An S1G STA with dot11ShortMACHeaderOptionImplemented equal to true shall use the PV1 format instead of the PV0 format to transmit QoS Data, Action, and Action No Ack frames that are individually addressed to a peer STA from which it has received an S1G Capabilities element with PV1 Frame Supported subfield equal to 1.

+NOTE-- An S1G STA can use the PV1 format to transmit group addressed frames as described in 9.52 (Multicast AID).

 The Header Compression procedure enables S1G STAs to store addresses and/or update security parameters at the receiver.

 TGah Editor: Change the two paragraphs below as follows (#5232):

 An S1G STA with dot11ShortMACHeaderOptionImplemented(#4016) equal to true may include a Header Compression element in (Re) Association Request frames, (Re) Association Response frames and in Header Compression frames.
+The STA may set the PV1 Data Type 3 Supported subfield in the Header Compression element to 1 to indicate that it supports reception of PV1 frames that have the Type subfield in the Frame Control field equal to 3.

 After association, an S1G STA with dot11ShortMACHeaderOptionImplemented(#4016) equal to true may transmit Header Compression frames and Short frames.
+An S1G STA shall not transmit PV1 frames with Type subfield equal to 3 to a peer STA unless the PV1 Data Type 3 Supported subfield is 1 in the most recently received Header Compression element sent by the peer STA.
 A non-S1G STA shall not transmit Header Compression frames or Short frames.

 NOTE- A Short frame is an MDPU with Protocol Version field in the Frame Control field equal to 1 (see 8.8 (MAC frame format for PV1 frames)).